 Most of China’s international lending comes from the China Development Bank (CDB) and China Export-Import Bank (Ex-Im Bank).
 Both were created as “policy banks” to support the government’s policy objectives.
 CDB generally offers higher rates than its international counterparts.
 China Ex-Im Bank rates are slightly lower than those of the U.S. Ex-Im Bank.

-Chinese president Jiang Zemin first championed the internationalization of Chinese investment and finance to better access large overseas markets and natural resources.
+Chinese president Jiang Zemin first publicly championed the internationalization of Chinese investment and finance to better access large overseas markets and natural resources.
 Ever since, CDB and China Ex-Im Bank have supported these efforts by lending to Chinese and foreign companies overseas.
 Chinese banks reached new heights in international lending over the past decade.
 Chinese lending to Latin America reached a yearly high of $37 billion in 2010.